numpy/numpy/doc/source/reference/arrays.indexing.rst

       array([[[4],
               [5],
               [6]]])

-- :py:data:`Ellipsis` expands to the number of ``:`` objects needed for the selection tuple to index all dimensions.
-In most cases, this means that length of the expanded selection tuple is ``x.ndim``.
-There may only be a single ellipsis present.

-  .. admonition:: Example

-      >>> x[...,0]
-      array([[1, 2, 3],
-             [4, 5, 6]])

-- Each :const:`newaxis` object in the selection tuple serves to expand the dimensions of the resulting selection by one unit-length dimension.
-The added dimension is the position of the :const:`newaxis` object in the selection tuple.

-  .. admonition:: Example

-      >>> x[:,np.newaxis,:,:].shape
-      (2, 1, 3, 1)

 - An integer, *i*, returns the same values as ``i:i+1`` **except** the dimensionality of the returned object is reduced by